Simple steps to successfully growing the Great Blue Lobelia

 General Description and Facts

 The Great Blue Lobelia, Lobelia siphilitica, is a perennial flower native to most of North America.
 It will grow 2-3′ tall in optimum conditions producing several stalks or spikes of dark blue/violet flowers.
 So, it is erect in its footprint, and doesn’t branch out.
 The blooms are quite showy, and are mainly pollinated by bees.
 I’ve found this plant in partially shaded meadows along the Appalachian Trail near my home.
 The soil/area didn’t seem that moist, but obviously this plant was happy there!
+Based on that, I’ve added some plants to our backyard micro-prairie.

 The flowers are short tubes that will have two petals stick up, above the tube.
 And then 3 petals hanging down from the tube mouth, almost like 3 tongues hanging out.
 Based on my familiarity of this bloom I’ve identified several other ‘weedy’ Lobelia species around my home such as Indian Tobacco (Lobeliainflata).
 It always feels good to know that you can apply knowledge gained for one thing to something else!